jparghi/azure-api-poc/README.md

    With Azure AD enabled you must supply a valid bearer token in the `Authorization` header when calling the API or using the frontend.

+## Swagger UI Documentation

+Instructions for accessing and troubleshooting the auto-generated Swagger UI are available in [docs/swagger-ui.md](docs/swagger-ui.md).

 ## Security

 * Azure AD-protected APIs using JWT bearer tokens.